Keetasin/US-Utilities-Forecast/README.md

    - Unpause DAG

 3. Access the Flask web application
-   - Wait for Airflow to finish running (especially on the first run), then open
+   - Wait for Airflow to finish running (first run only), then open
    ```
    http://localhost:5000
    ```